Myrmecology/CRIMSON-REDLINE/README.md

 ## WELCOME TO CRIMSON REDLINE ##

+For a video demo of this project please visit: https://www.youtube.com/watch?v=jHEcApXRvnQ

 # CRIMSON-REDLINE

 A sinister terminal-based hacking simulator built with 100% Rust, featuring persistent user authentication, immersive red-themed aesthetics, and interactive cybersecurity gameplay.